Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Terms of Service

 Compulsory Service: All eligible men and women are drafted at age 18.
 Men serve for three years, women for 21 months.
 Deferments may be granted to qualified students at institutions of higher education.
-New immigrants may be deferred or serve for shorter periods of time, depending on their age and personal status on entering the country.
+New immigrants may be deferred or serve for shorter periods, depending on their age and personal status on entering the country.

 Career Military Service: Veterans of compulsory service meeting current IDF needs may sign up as career officers or NCOs.
 The career service constitutes the command and administrative backbone of the IDF.
-Graduates of officers’ or pilots’ schools or special military technical schools are required to sign on for periods of career service.
+Graduates of officers’ or pilots’ schools or special military technical schools must sign on for periods of career service.

 Foreign Volunteers